omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher-locally.md

 ---
-id: version-V1-run-watcher-locally
+id: run-watcher-locally
-title: How to Run a Watcher Locally
+title: How to Run Watcher Locally
-sidebar_label: Run a Watcher Locally
+sidebar_label: Run Watcher Locally
-original_id: run-watcher-locally
 ---

 *By the end of this guide you should know how to run a Watcher locally.
 The guide is useful for individual developers and clients who want to integrate with the OMG Network.*